tinode/chat/API.md

 User's access to a topic is defined by two sets of permissions: user's desired permissions "want", and permissions granted to user by topic's manager(s) "given".
 Each permission is represented by a bit in a bitmap.
 It can be either present or absent.
 The actual access is determined as a bitwise AND of wanted and given permissions.
 The permissions are communicated in messages as a set of ASCII characters, where presence of a character means a set permission bit:

 * No access: `N` is not a permission per se but an indicator that permissions are explicitly cleared/not set.
 It usually indicates that the default permissions should *not* be applied.
+* Join: `J`, permission to subscribe to a topic
-* Read: `R`, permission to subscribe to topic and receive `{data}` packets
+* Read: `R`, permission to receive `{data}` packets
 * Write: `W`, permission to `{pub}` to topic
 * Presence: `P`, permission to receive presence updates `{pres}`
-* Sharing: `S`, permission to invite other people to join the topic and to approve requests to join; a user with such permission is topic's manager
+* Approve: `A`, permission to approve requests to join a topic; a user with such permission is topic's manager
+* Sharing: `S`, permission to invite other people to join the topic
 * Delete: `D`, permission to hard-delete messages; only owners can completely delete topics
-* Owner: `O`, user is the topic owner; topic may have a single owner only
+* Owner: `O`, user is the topic owner; topic may have a single owner only; some topics have no owner
-* Banned: `X`, user has no access, requests to share/gain access are silently ignored

 Topic's default access is established at the topic creation time by `{sub.init.defacs}` and can be subsequently modified by `{set}` messages.
 Default access is defined for two categories of users: authenticated and anonymous.
 This value is applied as a default "given" permission to all new subscriptions.